isomerpages/sp-dndas/_programme/Programme Details/Day 1.md

 <p><strong>DNDA Award Ceremony &amp; Dinner</strong>
 </p>
 <p>The DNDA Award Ceremony recognises early-career practitioners and educators
 advancing HCD+.
-Three awards will be presented: Excellence, for projects that strongly reflect HCD+ and demonstrate potential to advance the SDGs;
+Four awards will be presented: Excellence, for projects that strongly reflect HCD+ and demonstrate potential to advance the SDGs;
-Promising, which encourages the continued growth of emerging ideas; and Education, which celebrates programmes that nurture the next generation of HCD+ leaders.</p>
+Promising, which encourages the continued growth of emerging ideas; Education, which celebrates programmes that nurture the next generation of HCD+ leaders;
+and Organisation, which honors organisations that officially support&nbsp;HCD+ societal projects.&nbsp;</p>
 <p>The evening includes a networking dinner and cultural performances that
 highlight Singapore’s creative diversity, providing space for connection, reflection and inspiration through design.</p>